 Farmer's Market Veggies

-We had these with corn-on-the-cob and thick slices of Sugar Baby watermelon.
+We served these vegetarian banh mi sandwiches with corn-on-the-cob and thick slices of Sugar Baby watermelon.
 I can't think of a better dinner for a hot August day.
 (Even if I didn't grow the veggies myself!)

 Banh Mi Sandwiches

 - 1 ½ tsp white sugar (organic for vegan-friendly)